 Giant cell tumor of bone (GCTB) is a relatively rare, benign but locally aggressive osteolytic skeletal neoplasm of young adults.
 First recognized in 1818 , it was not until 1940 that GCTB was formally distinguished from other tumors of bone, such as aneurysmal bone cyst, chondroblastoma, and nonossifying fibroma .
-(See "Overview of benign bone tumors in children and adolescents".)
+(See "Benign bone tumors in children and adolescents: An overview".)

 Although regarded as a benign tumor, GCTB represents a continuum of neoplasia, and clinical behavior is not predictable based upon clinical, radiographic, or histologic features.
 GCTB can be locally aggressive, and it has a propensity to recur locally after curettage alone.
 Furthermore, in about 2 to 3 percent of cases, distant metastases occur, most often to the lungs.
 However, pulmonary metastases do not carry the same connotation as metastases associated with malignant tumors, such as lung cancer or sarcoma.
 In most cases, clinical behavior is benign, and metastatic disease does not lead to the death of the patient, hence the designation "benign pulmonary implants".
 Rarely, GCTB undergoes true malignant transformation.